What Is Kinship Care?

 Kinship care also helps to minimize trauma for children and preserve their cultural identity and connections to their communities.

-• A recent report by the Administration for Children and Families (ACF) found that less than a third (30%) of kinship caregivers received foster care training and even smaller shares received other support services such as peer support groups (9%) and respite care (4%).
+• The same ACF report found that less than a third (30%) of all kinship caregivers received foster care training and even smaller shares received other support services such as peer support groups (9%) and respite care (4%), while much higher shares of nonrelative foster caregivers received these services.

-• In addition, kids in kinship care with cognitive and academic difficulties are less likely to receive needed early intervention or special education services than their peers in nonrelative foster care, and unmet needs are especially pronounced in voluntary kinship families, according to a 2020 ACF report.
+• In addition, kids in kinship care with developmental, cognitive and academic difficulties are less likely to receive needed early intervention or special education services than their peers in nonrelative foster care, and unmet needs are especially pronounced in voluntary kinship families, according to a 2020 ACF report.

-Kinship Care Resources for Agencies and Caseworkers
+Kinship Care Resources for Agencies, Caseworkers and Policymakers

 Resources for Kinship Caregivers and Their Communities